511 – Responding to Individuals in Behavioral Crisis

 16. If custody is necessary, develop and communicate a tactical plan taking advantage of the most effective options that may safely resolve the incident.

-17. If custody is not necessary, and the person could benefit from behavioral health services, the deputy should provide the Mental Health Resource Sheet (Green Sheet) to consumers, family members, and other members of the public.
+17. If custody is not necessary, and the person could benefit from behavioral health services, the deputy should provide the Mental Health Resource Sheet to consumers, family members, and other members of the public.
 The Mental Health Resource Sheet can be found on the Department’s intranet under the Common Forms tab.

 F. Procedures for Responding to Individuals in Behavioral Crisis: Tactical Disengagement